justincbagley/Teams-Attendance/README.md

 ## Rationale

-I found myself at the end of my first semester as a university professor with all of my lecturing, discussions, testing, and grading done, but with folders of "Participants" attendance files exported from [Microsoft Teams](https://www.microsoft.com/en-us/microsoft-365/microsoft-teams/) for each course section, and no straightforward way to summarize student attendances.
-I wrote this myself to provide a permanent solution, since our university is likely to continue using Microsoft Teams in the foreseeable future.
+I found myself at the end of my first semester as a university professor with all of my lecturing, discussions, assessment, and grading done, but with folders of "Participants" attendance files exported from [Microsoft Teams](https://www.microsoft.com/en-us/microsoft-365/microsoft-teams/) for each course section, and no straightforward way to summarize student attendances.
+I also realized after finals week that when submitting my grades I would need to give the last date of attendance and total number of hours attended for any student with a failing grade ("F", in the U.S. education system) or a grade of incomplete ("I").
+I wrote this software myself to provide a permanent solution to all of the above, since our university is likely to continue using Microsoft Teams into the foreseeable future.

+> _Note:_ Other non-command line tools are available for classroom attendance, including tools
+> in the Turning Point software and Teams apps (e.g. Microsoft AttendanceBot).
+Others may be more
+> satisifed with the above GUI software, for example if it better fits your level of computing
+> experience.
+>
-_Note:_ Other tools are available for classroom attendance, including tools in the Turning Point program and Teams apps like Microsoft AttendanceBot.
-I am a husband and father and a newbie professor on the tenure track.
-I don't need _any more_ obligations, or teaching- or technology-related taks, to consume my highly-prized work time.
-I prefer to quickly write up my own code using `Bash`, `R`, or `python` (e.g. because I don't trust other people's software and I find what I write to be fun and stable).
-Other people may be more satisifed with the above GUI software.
+> However, I am a husband and father and a newbie professor on the tenure track.
+I don't need
+> _any more_ obligations, or teaching- or technology-related taks, to consume my highly-prized
+> work time.
+I prefer to quickly write up my own code using `Bash`, `R`, or `python` because I
+> find coding to be fun and rewarding and my results to often be fairly stable (often with
+> limited learning curve, since I nearly _always_ document my code).

 # Installation